Overview of Malawi’s Economic Status

 The RBM’s governor also highlighted that while blockchain is an innovative and versatile technology, its benefits extend far beyond cryptocurrencies alone.
 However, the bank emphasized that it does not endorse or permit any foreign investments in cryptocurrency.

-Amid increasing pressure from organizations like the ICT Association of Malawi and the Economic Association of Malawi, the RBM is re-evaluating the legal standing of cryptocurrencies.
-An RBM ethics and compliance official noted that a complete ban could drive cryptocurrency trading underground.
+Amid increasing pressure from organizations like the ICT Association of Malawi and the Economic Association of Malawi, the RBM continues to re-evaluate the legal standing of cryptocurrencies.
+An RBM ethics and compliance official noted that a complete ban could drive cryptocurrency trading underground, which would further complicate efforts to prevent money laundering due to the difficulty of tracking these transactions.

-RBM’s general counsel and bank secretary, George Chioza, however, mentioned that they are currently engaging with various stakeholders to assess the way forward on cryptocurrency use in the country and will announce a decision soon.
+RBM’s general counsel and bank secretary, George Chioza, mentioned that they are currently engaging with various stakeholders to assess the way forward on cryptocurrency use in the country and will announce a decision soon.

-“At the moment, Malawi is really on the borderline.
+At the moment, Malawi is really on the borderline.
 We have not said yes or no but we know there is cryptocurrency.
-Take caution when you are dealing in these currencies.”
+Take caution when you are dealing in these currencies.

 Interestingly, the popularity of cryptocurrencies in Malawi has been steadily rising, especially since the start of the COVID-19 pandemic.
 This surge comes as the pandemic added further strain to the country’s already fragile economy.

-Projections indicate that the number of cryptocurrency users in Malawi could reach approximately 214,900 by 2025.
-The user penetration rate is expected to hover around 1.00% in 2024, with a slight decrease to 0.98% by 2025.
+The number of cryptocurrency users in Malawi is projected to reach 401,800 users by 2026.
+The user penetration rate is expected to be 1.67% in 2025 and is projected to increase to 1.76% by 2026.

 Despite the lack of regulatory approval, platforms like YellowCard have reported significant user engagement, with around 30,000 registered users in Malawi as of 2023.
 Thus, crypto trading in Malawi continues largely at users’ own risk, with the central bank urging the public to be aware of the associated risks.